-With mortgage rates hitting record or near-record lows in the past few weeks, refinancing your home loan might be able to save you money both in the short and long run.
+Interest rates are at record lows right now, so refinancing your home loan, students loans and car loans might be able to save you in the short and long run.

-While the often-quoted rule of thumb is to only consider refinancing if you can score a rate that’s at least 1% lower than your current loan, even a 0.5% rate cut could help you save when we’re talking about such high loan amounts.
+While the often-quoted rule of thumb is to only consider refinancing your home loan if you can score a rate that’s at least 1% lower than your current loan, even a 0.5% rate cut could help you save when we’re talking about such high loan amounts.